-The average cost to cater a reception can vary, depending on the type of catering offered and of course, the cuisine.
+The average cost to cater a reception can vary, as the type of catering offered and the cuisine can both affect the cost per plate.
 Locking down guest count early on therefore is critical to figuring out a firm budget.
 Failing that, however, 100 guests is a perfect metric to start with if you want to get an idea of overall costs.

 Figure out your service style before anything else, because it makes all the difference to your wallet.
 If you’ve got the budget for it, traditional service will bring the glitz and glam.
 But setting up a buffet will considerably drive down costs, along with other forward-thinking options like hiring a food truck or setting up service stations.
 To inquire directly on how you can save money with one of these methods, click HERE